 Google loves depth.
 You need to create clusters of content that prove you understand the job the user is trying to finish.

-If your software has a feature for Automated Invoicing, along with a feature page you already obviously have, write for the job: “How to automate billing for digital agencies” or “Reducing late payments in freelance tech.”
+If your software has a feature for Automated Invoicing, along with a feature page you clearly already have, write for the job: “How to automate billing for digital agencies” or “Reducing late payments in freelance tech.”

 If you offer cybersecurity, don’t just list Cybersecurity.
 Write for the crisis: “How to migrate legacy SQL databases without a second of downtime.”

 This brings in leads who have the exact problem you solve.
-They don’t just browse, they book demos because you’ve already solved their problem in their head.
+They don’t just browse.
+They book demos because you’ve already solved their problem in their head.

 2. Own the Solution Space